spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/reactive-components/overview.md

 # ECS: Reactive components

-To represent state changes or messages from SpatialOS, the SpatialOS GDK for Unity (GDK) uses something we're calling "reactive components": ECS components that it adds to the relevant ECS entity for the duration of a tick.
+<%(Callout type="warn" message="
+You can enable reactive components and their related systems by removing `DISABLE_REACTIVE_COMPONENTS` from your Scripting Define Symbols.

+However please note that the FPS and Blank starter projects disable this functionality by default, as reactive components have a **significant overhead** and **noticeable performance degradation** over time.
+")%>

-When the GDK receives an update or message from SpatialOS, it places a "reactive component" on the associated ECS entity until the end of the tick.
-This reactive component contains a list of all the updates or messages received, so they can be processed by any system that you want to react to the change or message.
+When the GDK receives an update or message from SpatialOS, a _reactive component_  is placed on the associated ECS entity at the start of the tick.
+A reactive component contains a list of all the updates or messages received, so they can be processed by any system that you want to _react_ to the change or message.

-At the end of the tick, the GDK removes the reactive component.
+Reactive components are removed by the GDK at the end of each tick, as they are a implemented as a [temporary component]({{urlRoot}}/reference/workflows/ecs/temporary-components).

 ## Reactive component types